20 years on, The Boulevard has just got a makeover. Today, it stands as Europe’s most advanced revolving theatre. We had a peak inside…

 Soho was a rather different place in the 80s, a whirlwind of neon lights, records stores, and strip clubs.
-Like a lot of London, gentrification has changed the place immeasurably, but the new Boulevard Theatre will bridge the gap a little bit – cherishing a little bit of Soho’s past, whilst looking forward to its place in the modern theatre scene.
+Like a lot of London, gentrification has changed the place immeasurably, but the new Boulevard Theatre bridges the gap a little bit – cherishing a little bit of Soho’s past, whilst looking forward to its place in the modern theatre scene.

 That’s because this isn’t the first Soho spot to bear the Boulevard Theatre name; the first was a theatre and comedy club owned by porn baron and ‘King of Soho’ Paul Raymond.
 Attracting names like Eddie Izzard, Dawn French, Jennifer Saunders, and Rik Mayall, the theatre had its heyday in the 80s as a hotbed of alternative comedy.